How (Not) to Name Your Dietary Supplement Company?

-Would my supplement - if called by any other name - sell as well?
+Here's the question you need to ask yourself: Would my health supplement - if called by any other name - sell as well?

-So you’ve finally figured out what you first dietary supplement product is going to be and who, exactly, your dietary supplement company is going to be.
+So, you’ve finally figured out what your first dietary supplement product is going to be and who or what exactly your dietary supplement company is going to be.
 Congratulations!
-Now it’s time to make. things. happen.
+Now it’s time to make things happen.

-How Not To Name Your Dietary Supplement Product or Company
+How (Not) to Name Your Health Supplement Business or Product?

 The reason for taking the time to run any potential names through your search engine of choice is simple: Just because you haven't heard of or seen a company or brand that uses your name of choice, it certainly doesn't mean they're not out there.

-The name you've chosen sounds awfully similar to the name of you competitor's product.
+Mistake #2: The name you've chosen sounds awfully similar to the name of your competitor's product.

 If you want to help your dietary supplement product stand out, then you probably don't want to give it a name that helps it fit right in with your competitors' products.
 Your product needs a name that's unique to your mission and your brand.